rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 --- package-three
 ```

-A package, which is just a folder, can be anything from UI components (e.g. framework specific components) over functions (e.g. utilities) to configuration (e.g. ESLint, TypeScript):
+A package, which is just a folder, can be anything from UI components (e.g. framework specific) over functions (e.g. utilities) to configuration (e.g. ESLint, TypeScript):

 ```text
 - apps/